 1984 - The Voting Accessibility for the Elderly and Handicapped Act requires that registration and polling places for federal elections be accessible to persons with disabilities.

-1980 - The Civil Rights of Institutionalized Persons Act authorizes the U.S. Department of Justice to sue states for alleged violations of the rights of institutionalized persons, including persons in mental hospitals or facilities for people with mental retardation.
+1980 - The Civil Rights of Institutionalized Persons Act authorizes the U.S. Department of Justice to sue states for alleged violations of the rights of institutionalized persons.

 1978 - The Rehabilitation and Developmental Disabilities Amendments establish the National Institute of Handicapped Research and new programs for people with disabilities, including comprehensive service centers, independent living projects, recreation programs, and pilot programs for employment.